dhausk/oilchange/README.md

 ## TERMS AND CONDITIONS FOR COPYING, DISTRIBUTION AND MODIFICATION

-* If you use this just credit us and if you make a lot of money, share the wealth!
+* If you use this just credit me and if you make a lot of money, share the wealth!